This weekend July 6th & 7th at Tatton Park, Knutsford, WA16 6QN

 It rained for most of our stay, the first day we decided to take one of those drives, the ones I spoke about earlier.
 We drove back up the 550 and decided to turn right when we thought it felt the right thing to do.
 The idea was to do a huge loop back to the motel, we drove over 150 miles through forests and sparsely occupied towns, tiny single story wooden houses scattered across areas of barren land.
 Wooden extensions that looked makeshift and had been added over time possibly coinciding with the birth of another child maybe.
 No visible boundaries, an array of vehicles that had served their time, parked up in order of when they made their final journey, and dogs, lots of dogs.

 At one point we realised we were going way out of our way and decided to double back causing us to make a sharp turn to the right in quite a populated town.
 We were met immediately by a barrier crossing and a man in military clothing with a gun.
 He asked us where we were going, we explained we didn’t really know, but we knew where we wanted to be and were looking for the quickest way there.
-We were eventually let through with no explanation as to why we were told to stick to certain roads and not leave the car.
+We showed our passports and were eventually let through with no explanation as to why we were told to stick to certain roads and not leave the car.
 We were back in the forest, most of which was behind thick high barbed wire, we saw deer still and staring, if only they could talk.

 Another day and back on the road.
 The sun came out but there was still a chill in the air.
 Today’s CD the Eagles “One of these nights”.